Hooray for Active Play

 Instructions

-- Set up and label the obstacles (with words and/or drawing).
+- Set up and label the obstacles (with words and/or drawing of the matching animals).

 - Place animals in a container.